-- 7. Nothing herein shall be construed to limit, or in any way affect, the Debtors' ability to dispute any Critical Vendor Claim. - 8.
-The authorization granted hereby to pay Critical Vendor Claims shall not create any obligation on the part of the Debtors or their officers, directors, attorneys or agents to pay the Critical Vendor Claims, none of the foregoing persons shall have any liability on account of any decision by the Debtors not to pay a Critical Vendor Claim, and nothing contained in this Final Order shall be deemed to increase, reclassify, elevate to an administrative expense status or otherwise affect the Critical Vendor Claims to the extent they are not paid. - 9.
+- 7. The Debtors shall maintain a matrix or schedule of amounts of Critical Vendor Claims paid, subject to the terms and conditions of this Interim Order, including the following information: (a) the names of the Critical Vendors; (b) the amount of the payment; (c) the total prepetition claim still owing to the Critical Vendor (if any); (d) the category or type of payment; (e) the payment date; and (f) whether the Critical Vendor executed a Trade Agreement (the "Critical Vendor Matrix"). - 8.
+Nothing herein shall be construed to limit, or in any way affect, the Debtors' ability to dispute any Critical Vendor Claim. - 9.
+The authorization granted hereby to pay Critical Vendor Claims up to the Critical Vendors Claim Cap shall not create any obligation on the part of the Debtors or their officers, directors, attorneys or agents to pay the Critical Vendor Claims, none of the foregoing persons shall have any liability on account of any decision by the Debtors not to pay a Critical Vendor Claim, and nothing contained in this Final Order shall be deemed to increase, reclassify, elevate to an administrative expense status or otherwise affect the Critical Vendor Claims to the extent they are not paid. - 10.
 Nothing in the Motion, the Interim Order or in this Final Order is intended or should be construed as (a) an admission as to the validity or priority of any claim against the Debtors, (b) a waiver of the Debtors' rights to dispute any claim, including the validity or priority thereof, or (c) an approval or assumption of any agreement, contract or lease whether under section 365(a) of the Bankruptcy Code or otherwise.
-Likewise, any payment made pursuant to this Final Order is not intended and should not be construed as an admission as to the validity of any claim or a waiver of the Debtors' rights to subsequently dispute such claim. - 10.
-The Debtors are authorized and empowered to take such actions as may be necessary and appropriate to implement the terms of this Final Order. - 11.
-Notwithstanding Bankruptcy Rule 6004(h), this Final Order shall be effective and enforceable immediately upon entry hereof.
+Likewise, any payment made pursuant to this Final Order is not intended and should not be construed as an admission as to the validity of any claim or a waiver of the Debtors' rights to subsequently dispute such claim.